Interactive architecture: Technologies used in interactive architecture

-Interactive architecture part of the Internet of things, a term first coined by Kevin Ashton of Procter & Gamble, later MIT's Auto-ID Center, in 1999, can include both interior and exterior elements.
+Interactive architecture is part of the Internet of things, a term first coined by Kevin Ashton of Procter & Gamble, later MIT's Auto-ID Center, in 1999, can include both interior and exterior elements.
 Within the interior, many technologies are competing to see who will emerge as the dominant communicative signal.
 4GLTE LTE (telecommunication) being replaced eventually by 5G, is the obvious solution; however, visible light communication or Li-Fi, a term first introduced by Harald Haas during a 2011 TEDGlobal talk in Edinburgh, is gaining ground as research into this type of data transfer method increases.
 Interactive architecture and designing buildings with this technology embedded in it is essential in the development of smart cities.

 Another essential element in the development of a smart city is the landscape architecture.
 The space in-between buildings used by the public, or the public realm as it is more commonly termed.
 There are two levels of communication within the public realm and the difference between the two are commonly accepted as the differentiation between IoT and IoE.
 IoE, or the Internet of Everything, was a phrase first used by Cisco in an attempt to achieve polarity with competitors that had embraced the term IoT.
 In Cisco's definition, however, they highlighted interaction with the human node as one main difference between IoT and IoE.

 The two public realm communication protocols that make that space a smart space are: